Resident-on-Resident Violence in Georgia Nursing Homes

 Resident-to-resident violence has a significant, negative impact on all residents and must be reported and investigated thoroughly to reduce this type of abuse.
 It causes fear and other emotional traumas for all residents at the facility – and all residents have a right to live in a safe and violent-free environment where they’re treated with dignity and respect.

-Types of Abuse that May Occur
+Types of Abuse That May Occur in Nursing Homes

-Physical: There are various forms of physical abuse that may occur in nursing homes including hitting, shoving, burning, or pinching, to name a few.
+- Physical: There are various forms of physical abuse that may occur in nursing homes including hitting, shoving, burning, or pinching, to name a few.

-Verbal: Emotional and psychological abuse can be hard to identify.
+- Verbal: Emotional and psychological abuse can be hard to identify.
 When a resident causes another resident emotional pain or suffering by their words, it’s abuse.
 Verbal abuse may include yelling or screaming, intimidation, name-calling, threatening, speaking to a resident in a demeaning way, causing a resident to feel guilty, ignoring them, restricting access to necessities, scapegoating, or withdrawing affection.

-Sexual: Any type of initiated or physical touch by a resident that is sexual in nature, and is non-consensual or unwanted, is considered sexual abuse.
+- Sexual: Any type of initiated or physical touch by a resident that is sexual in nature, and is non-consensual or unwanted, is considered sexual abuse.

 Learn more about various types of nursing home abuse here.